Blog Menu

 Once you’ve made your payment through an escrow service, the last step is to wait for the current owner to transfer ownership of the domain to you.

 To transfer ownership of a domain, the current owner needs to disable the transfer lock and retrieve a transfer authorization code.
-The new owner will then use the transfer authorization code to request a domain transfer and purchase another year of registration.
+The new owner will then use this code to request a domain transfer and purchase another year of registration.

 FAQs about buying a domain name that is taken